 - No out-of-pocket maximum

-As we mentioned earlier, it’s difficult to compare Plan N to a Medicare Advantage plan.
+As we mentioned earlier, it is difficult to compare Plan N to a Medicare Advantage plan.
 Since the Part C plans vary widely, you may find one that offers the same, better or worse coverage than Plan N.

-However, it is important to note that if you do enroll in Plan N, you will need to enroll in at least one other policy – Part D. Medicare Part D is your prescription drug coverage.
-This is part of many Medicare Advantage plans but is never part of a Medigap plan.
+However, it is important to note that if you do enroll in Plan N, you will need to enroll in at least one other policy – Medicare Part D. Medicare Part D is your prescription drug coverage.
+This is part of many Medicare Advantage plans but is never part of a Medicare supplement plan.
 (Medicare Advantage plans with prescription drug coverage are commonly referred to as MAPDs.)

-When trying to choose between Medigap Plan N and Medicare Advantage, first, you’ll need to consider their key differences.
+When trying to choose between Medicarfe supplement Plan N and Medicare Advantage, first, you will need to consider their key differences.
 What kind of providers are in your area?
 If your provider is not in the Medicare Advantage network, are you willing to switch?
 How often do you travel?
 Answers to this questions will help you in deciding which plan is best suitable for your needs.

 Next, consider your budget.
 Many Medicare Advantage plans have a $0 monthly premium.
-Considering they also offer benefits that Medigap plans do not, this is often the most appealing part of a Medicare Advantage plan.
-That being said, Plan N offers a great value for a lower premium than some other Medigap plans.
+Considering they also offer benefits that Medicare supplement plans do not, this is often the most appealing part of a Medicare Advantage plan.
+That being said, Plan N offers a great value for a lower premium than some other Medicare supplement plans.

 You don’t have to make this decision alone!
 These are the exact dilemmas we help our clients with every day.
 We can help you compare coverage and even assist you in locating providers in your area that are any of the plan’s networks.